Dads and work: getting it into perspective

-- Look into Dad and Partner Pay – two weeks of government-funded parental leave for eligible dads in the first year following birth or adoption.
+- Look into Dad and Partner Pay – up to two weeks of government-funded parental leave for eligible dads in the first year following birth or adoption.

-- Decide with your partner about when might be a good time for you to take leave from work after baby arrives.
+- Decide with your partner about when you should take leave from work after baby arrives.

 - On the way home from work, turn off the phone, turn up the stereo and use the time to de-stress so you come home ready to be dad.